Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ***

 ### FreeBSD Build Directions
-* The easiest way to build OBS Studio from source is to use the [FreeBSD Ports](https://www.freebsd.org/doc/handbook/ports-using.html) and modify the `multimedia/obs-studio` port to suite your needs.
+* The easiest way to build OBS Studio from source is to use the [FreeBSD Ports](https://www.freebsd.org/doc/handbook/ports-using.html) and modify the `multimedia/obs-studio` port to suit your needs.

 * First you have to set up the ports infrastructure on your system.
 See the related chapter in the [FreeBSD Handbook](https://www.freebsd.org/doc/handbook/ports-using.html).